 In the late 1960s, Salem, Oregon-born saxophonist Jim Pepper gained recognition for his work in the early jazz-rock fusion band The Free Spirits and worked extensively with drummer Paul Motian’s bands as well as bassist Charlie Haden’s Liberation Music Orchestra and the exploratory pianist Mal Waldron.
 He had a pop hit with “Witchi Tai To” in 1969 with the band Everything is Everything (a song that boasts the only Native American chant to make the Billboard pop chart), and he was encouraged by trumpeter Don Cherry to bring more of his Native heritage into his own music.
 His 1971 debut release Pepper’s Pow Wow is an early fusion classic featuring guitarist Larry Coryell, pianist Tom Grant, and drummer Billy Cobham, among others.
 He released a dozen albums before passing away from lymphoma at the age of 50 and was posthumously granted the Lifetime Musical Achievement Award by the non-profit organization First Americans in the Arts in 1999.
 In 2023, his former Portland, Oregon home was added to the National Register of Historic Places for its significance to Indigenous history.

-On 11/7, bassist, vocalist, and bandleader Mali Obomsawin performs in the Joe Henderson Lab as part of the upcoming 2024-25 Season.
-An Abenaki from Odanak First Nation, Obomsawin studied with the renowned cornetist and composer Taylor Ho Bynum at Dartmouth, an institution originally founded in the 18th century to educate the Wabanaki people, and they discovered the archived and unheard field recordings of their Odanak ancestors in storage – recordings that have been integrated into Obomsawin’s latest project, Sweet Tooth.
+On 11/7, the bassist, vocalist, and bandleader performs in the Joe Henderson Lab.
+An Abenaki from Odanak First Nation, Obomsawin studied with the renowned cornetist and composer Taylor Ho Bynum at Dartmouth, an institution originally founded in the 18th century to educate the Wabanaki people, and they discovered the archived and unheard field recordings of their Odanak ancestors in storage – recordings that have been integrated into Obomsawin’s project Sweet Tooth.